What is bridging finance?

 If a lender is happy with the exit and security, then they should have every reason to lend.
 Similarly, if they are unhappy with the exit route, it’s more probable that the lender will not lend the funds.

 When it comes to bridging loans, the amount you may borrow is usually determined by the value and kind of property used to secure the funding.
-If you apply for an FCA-regulated bridging loan to secure it against your primary home, most lenders will grant bridge loans of up to 70% LTV.
+If you apply for an FCA-regulated bridging loan to secure it against your primary home, most bridging loan lenders will grant bridge loans of up to 70% LTV.
 If you do not reside on the property used to finance the loan, funds of up to 75% or 80% loan-to-value are available.

 These statistics are based on the total amount of the loan, including the borrowing costs and interest charges.
 The net loan amount will be around 5% to 10% lower than this sum.
 If you are looking for a bridging loan of up to 100% of the property’s open market value, then various options exist, although you will need to provide additional security for your application to be successful.